-Yes, there is a form that was developed by the advisory committee which drafted the regulations.
-The forms required are available on this website.
-DO NOT use a form developed by a school district; they may ask for information not required by the regulations.
+As long as you provide the local school superintendent with the required information, you do not need to use a specific form.
+However, there is a form that was developed by the advisory committee which drafted the regulations, and it is available on this website.
+We recommend that you do not use a form developed by a school district; they may ask for information not required by the Ohio Revised Code.

-If my school district asks for information in addition to what is included on the form or in the regulations, should I provide it?
+If my school district asks for information in addition to what is included on the form or in the Ohio Administrative Code, should I provide it?

-No. That is why it is important to be familiar with the regulations.
-Giving more information than regulations require, although it may seem harmless, can actually cause future problems for you or others in allowing school officials more latitude than intended.
+No. That is why it is important to be familiar with state regulations.
+Giving more information than the OAC requires, although it may seem harmless, can actually cause future problems for you or others by creating an expectation and allowing school officials more latitude than intended.
 While most school officials are well-intentioned, some would like to challenge “…the primary right of parents to provide the education for their child(ren).”

 Can each school district establish its own policies for collecting information from parents?